dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

     python
     Copy code
     import rasterio

+    Q1.
+Open a raster file and print the CRS, Width, Height, Bounds and Number of bands in that file.
     # Replace 'your_raster_file.tif' with the path to your raster file
     with rasterio.open('your_raster_file.tif') as src:
         print("CRS:", src.crs)  # Coordinate Reference System